 How will travellers be able to apply for ETIAS?

 Travellers from eligible countries will be able to apply for ETIAS by filling out an online form by entering information such as their name, address, date of birth, passport details, and travel plans.
 The whole process will be completed online, meaning there will be no need to go to an embassy or consulate.

 It will be necessary to have a valid passport from one of the eligible countries and to meet the basic ETIAS requirements.
 Applicants will have to pay a fee using a credit or debit card to submit the application.

 Schengen visas, like ETIAS, are for short stays and allow travellers to spend up to 90 days in the region.
 There are single-entry visas, double-entry visas, and multiple-entry visas which have varying lengths of validity (depending on the needs of the applicant).

 Which nationalities need a Schengen visa?

-After ETIAS is introduced, travelers from countries which are not eligible for ETIAS (see the above list of eligible countries) will need a Schengen visa to visit the region.
+After ETIAS is introduced, travellers from countries which are not eligible for ETIAS (see the above list of eligible countries) will need a Schengen visa to visit the region.
 More countries may be added to the list of eligible countries before or after the launch of ETIAS.

 How to apply for a Schengen visa